axibase/atsd/schema.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/075941a0/2/)

-Review the following [overview](./portals/selecting-series.md) on how to retrieve Series from the database for visualization purposes.
+The [Selecting Series Overview](./portals/selecting-series.md) contains additional examples on how to retrieve Series from the database for visualization purposes.

 ## Messages